What Is Credit Card Churning?

-Many rewards credit cards waive the annual fee in the first year.
-Some may offer a benefit that's well worth keeping the credit card and paying the annual fee.
+Many rewards credit cards waive the annual fee in the first year, and some may offer a benefit that makes it well worth keeping the credit card and paying the annual fee.
 For example, you might earn a free hotel stay each year.
 If the annual fee is lower than a night at the hotels, the card may be worth keeping.
-Remember that you have to use your credit card every once in a while to keep it active and you'll have to balance that credit card spending with the spending you're doing on credit cards where you're actively trying to earn a bonus.
+Remember that you have to use your credit card every once in a while to keep it active, and you'll have to balance that credit card spending with the spending you're doing on credit cards where you're actively trying to earn a bonus.

 Credit card issuers change their offers often.
 Don't assume the offer you see on their website is the best offer you can get at the time.
 When you're interested in a credit card, check a few different websites (especially credit card comparison websites) to see what's being offered.